 PCOS affects 1 in 5 women who are of reproductive age and can have some psychological side effects, like:

 Low testosterone can affect libido, mood and muscle mass.
-Check your level with a simple at-home finger prick test.
+In women, high testosterone can have an effect on fertility.
+Check your testosterone level with our simple at-home testosterone test kit.

 A comprehensive test of key male hormones which can affect libido, muscle strength, energy and much more.